leebhoram/GPisMap/README.md

 cd mex
 ```

-3. Compile the mex functions by executing the mex script.
-(Pre-compiled mex functions for AMD64 CPU are provided, so you may skip this step if you are using such a CPU)
+3. Compile the mex functions by executing the make script.
     * Setup mex
     ```
     mex -setup